rsvim/rsvim/README.md

 ## About

-RSVIM is an open source terminal based text editor, strives to be highly extensible by following the main features and philosophy of ([Neo](https://neovim.io/))[VIM](https://www.vim.org/), while also to be:
+RSVIM is an open source terminal based text editor, strives to be highly extensible by following the main features and philosophy of ([Neo](https://neovim.io/))[VIM](https://www.vim.org/), and also to be:

 - A fast editor that fully utilizes all CPU cores and never freezes.
 - A powerful TUI engine that provides typeset renderers, image viewers, widgets, event handlers, layouts, etc.